 not enough?
 What do you say when your

 always: the future is informed by the past,

 and it is the past you cannot change.

 "You can still hear me, right?"
 Harry said nervously, touching a finger to his ear.

 "Yes.
 Stop touching your ear," Scott said, his voice tinny and distorted.

 Harry quickly dropped his hand.
-It wasn't that he doubted the technology — he had more faith in Muggle devices than most of his companions, maybe even Hermione.
+It wasn't that he doubted the technology: he had greater faith in Muggle devices than most of his companions.
 It was more that he had substantially less faith in his ability to utilise it properly.
 The receiver in his ear was working, but he was plagued by the persistent feeling that it might be a bit clearer or a bit more comfortable if he adjusted it just a little more…